 Hey, I'm Josh Kayani, a student and fledgling software developer.
 Here, I rant and rave about tech and other topics.

 Throughout my short-lived programming career, I’ve been lucky to be part of several cool projects.
-Check out a few snippets of my work (or just go to my Github directly):
+Here are a few personal/team projects, and check out my Github for some of my open source contributions.

 This is a website aimed to educate American voters, based solely off the facts.
 Created during Hack NC 2016, the site allows a user to choose an issue that’s important to them, and for each candidate, analyze both the truthfulness of statements they’ve made on the issue, and contributions they’ve received from industries relevant to the particular issue.
 Data is retrieved from Politifact, Open Secrets, and Five Thirty Eight.
 This project won our team $500 from Infusion, one of Hack NC’s corporate sponsors.